coverclock/com-diag-bin/README.md

 ## Determine the Raspbian version from a uSD card.

+The partitioning on the standard Raspbian image differs from jessie to stretch to buster.

     mount /dev/sdx2 /mnt2
     cat /mnt2/etc/debian_version
     umount /mnt2

 ## Determine the Raspbian version from the local backup.

+The partitioning on the standard Raspbian image differs from jessie to stretch to buster.

     mount /dev/sdy1 /mnt
     cat /mnt/pi/framistat/etc/debian_version